Tree-Planner: Efficient Close-loop Task Planning with Large Language Models: Analysis

 \subsection{Error Analysis}

-We categorize error types into three distinct classifications: \textbf{(i)} Missing Correct Plan; \textbf{(ii)} Deciding Error; \textbf{(iii)} False Negative.
-As is listed in Table~\ref{tab:error-types}, the majority of errors are attributed to the missing correct plans (45.5\%).
+We categorize error types into two distinct classifications: \textbf{(i)} Missing Correct Plan; \textbf{(ii)} Grounded Deciding Error.
+As is listed in Table~\ref{tab:error-types}, the majority of errors are attributed to the missing correct plans (54.5\%).
 Therefore, despite the ability of plan sampling to achieve relatively high $GCR_{max}$ as is discussed in Section~\ref{sec:analysis-plan-sampling}, it still serves as a bottleneck for our model to some extent.
-One potential direction for future improvement is to break this upper limit by incorporating a design of plan re-sampling during grounded deciding.
-Furthermore, a considerable portion of the errors occurred due to mistakes made by LLM during grounded deciding (31.8\%).
-These error cases could potentially be addressed by implementing specific LLM-related techniques, such as chain-of-thought~\citep{wei2022chain, yao2022react}, self-reflection~\citep{shinn2023reflexion} and so on.
+Furthermore, a considerable portion of the errors occurred due to mistakes made by LLM during grounded deciding (45.5\%).
 We also provide a qualitative analysis of each error type in Appendix~\ref{appendix:error-types}.